Atkinson-Lab/Tractor-tutorial/GLMM.md

 Alternatively, you may consider performing a conditional analysis, which more closely mirrors the original Tractor framework.
-In this approach, the model includes local ancestry explicitly, following the form:$y \sim LA + G1 + G2$.
+In this approach, the model includes local ancestry explicitly, following the form: $y \sim LA + G1 + G2$.
 This implementation is available in our pipeline; however, it has not yet been thoroughly tested.
 We recommend using it with caution.

 ```